 |4||Step 3 is your special allowance under the Flat Rate Scheme.
 Include it in your VAT account in your next return.||£80 is added to the VAT deductible portion of your VAT account and creates a claim or reduces the VAT payable.|

-Note: if you apply for bad debt relief on a supply made while using the FRS you should make the adjustment as above, even if you have withdrawn from the scheme.
+If you apply for bad debt relief on a supply made while using the Flat Rate Scheme you should make the adjustment, even if you have withdrawn from the scheme.

 15. Capital expenditure goods